 How much are trainee solicitors paid?

-While there is technically no minimum salary for trainee lawyers, as of November 2016 the Law Society recommends a minimum salary of £20,913 for those training in London and £18,547 for trainees elsewhere in the country.
+While there is technically no minimum salary for trainee lawyers, the Law Society recommends a minimum of £22,121 for those training in London and £19,619 for trainees elsewhere in the country.

-As a newly-qualified lawyer it's likely you'll enjoy a considerable jump in your earnings from your training pay.
+As a newly-qualified lawyer it's likely you'll enjoy a considerable jump in your earnings.